HomeOutdoor Living BlogDeck Top Rail Ideas for a Polished Perimeter

 Before you jump into deck top rail ideas, get familiar with all the components of a railing, including the top rail, so you can customize your design like a pro.

-1. Top rail – The uppermost piece of the railing that runs between posts and connects to the top of the infill.
+1. Top rail: The uppermost piece of the railing that runs between posts and connects to the top of the infill.
 The top rail is also sometimes referred to as a cap rail.
-A top rail is different from a handrail, which is typically installed lower than the top rail and is meant to be graspable.
+A top rail is different from a handrail, which is typically installed lower than the top rail and is meant to be an additional graspable component of railing.

-3. Infill – The piece that fits between the top and bottom rail, filling the inner portion of the rail.
+3. Infill: The piece that fits between the top and bottom rail, filling the inner portion of the rail.
+Infill styles range from balusters (like poles) and glass to cable and decorative panels.

-4. Post – The vertical piece that connects each railing panel and secures the railing to the deck surface.
-Composite railings feature a post sleeve that covers a wood post, while aluminum railings feature a full aluminum post.
+4. Post: The vertical piece that connects each railing panel and secures the railing to the deck surface.

 Deck Top Rail Ideas: Know Your Material Options

-Deck top rail ideas and styles can vary by your material choice.
+Deck top rail ideas and styles can vary depending on the material you choose.
 While traditional wood has historically been a popular choice, it’s not the best.
-More contemporary materials like composite and aluminum railing can give you that look you want — with the durability and performance you deserve.
+More contemporary materials like PVC, composite, metal, and vinyl railing can give you that look you want — with the durability and performance you deserve.

-With TimberTech® composite and aluminum railing, you skip the rigorous maintenance while enjoying high-performance, high-style railing designs.
-Plus, our railing systems offer several top rail, color, and infill options, so you’re bound to find the right look for your space.
+With TimberTech Railing, you can skip the rigorous maintenance while enjoying high-performance, high-style railing designs.
+Plus, our railing systems offer several top rail, color, infill, and material options that you can mix and match to find the right look for your space.

 Now that you’re familiar with your material choices, explore deck top rail ideas from contemporary, popular options to more timeless, traditional designs.